How to make easy salt dough snowflakes for the holidays! These look so pretty on your tree or made into a garland.

-Today we are making salt dough snowflakes!
+Today, we are making salt dough snowflakes!
 These might just be my favorite salt dough ornaments ever.
-I just love the pop of white against my dark green Christmas tree.
-And, because these are so cheap to make, you can make a whole bunch and really make a statement.
+I love the pop of white against my dark green Christmas tree.
+And because these are so cheap to make, you can make a whole bunch and really make a statement.

 You only need a few simple ingredients and materials for these.
 First, you want to check out my super simple recipe for the best salt dough ornaments.
 I’ll post it below for convenience.